-Tral encounter: Two terrorists gunned down, 1 civilian injured

-Tral encounter: Two terrorists gunned down, 1 civilian injured; Combing ops underway
+Tral encounter: Two Hizbul terrorists killed; AK-47s, 'war-like' materials recovered

-Srinagar, Mar 5: A gunbattle is said to be underway in Jammu and Kashmir's Tral area between the security forces and the terrorists on Tuesday.
-Two terrorist have been killed and the exchange of fire has now stopped.
-One civilian is also said to be injured.
-He was caught in crossfire between the forces and the terrprosts.
+Srinagar, Mar 5: Two Hizbul Mujahideen terrorists were gunned down in Jammu and Kashmir's Tral area on Tuesday following a gunbattle between them and the security forces.
+Two terrorist were killed and one civilian was reportedly injured.
+He was caught in crossfire between the forces and the terrorists.

-Active operations have ended, but combing operations are still on, said a News 18 report.

 The encounter began around 7 am this morning.
-Reports say that two terrorists were holed up when the gunbattle began.
-They were holed up in a house and firring at the security forces.
+Reports say that two terrorists were holed up in a house when the gunbattle began.

+"Two terrorists were neutralised today, two AK-47s and other war-like stores were recovered from them.
+Both the terrorists were associated with Hizbul Mujahideen (HM)," news agency ANI quoted Neeraj Pandey, Commander Officer of 43 RR, as saying .

 There have been at least three major skirmished between the forces and the terrorists in Kashmir since India carried out a pre-emptive stike on JeM base in Pakistan's Balakot of February 26.